The Golden Skybridge: 10 Things to Know

-As you walk the bridge, you’ll be able to see Hospital Creek crashing below you, and the experience really puts into perspective the beauty of the area you are in.
+As you walk the bridge, you’ll have fantastic views of Hospital Creek crashing below you, and the experience really puts into perspective the beauty of your area.
+A visit to the park is more than just suspension bridges, as there are many more activities to entertain everyone, from adults to children.
+This makes it an excellent adventure for the entire family.

-Stopping at the Golden Skybridge is one of the best things to do in Golden, especially if you are driving between Alberta and BC on an epic Western Canada road trip!
-Let’s dig into all you need to know about this new attraction.
+There is an exciting new zipline, mountain coaster, ropes course, and for thrill seekers, this is the only place you can enjoy a canyon swing in the whole region!
+A stop at the Golden Skybridge is one of the best things to do in Golden, especially if you are driving between Alberta and BC on an epic Western Canada road trip!
+Let’s dig into all you need to know about this attraction.

 Is the Golden Skybridge Open?